 Pulling on leash is very rewarding to a dog.
 What do I mean by this?
 The action of pulling doesn’t feel so bad at the time and it gets them where they need to go.
 That’s the reinforcer.
 Any habit as rewarding as pulling on the leash takes commitment and consistency to change.

 NOTE: Keep in mind that a dog that’s beside you on a tight leash is still pulling!

-Make this promise to yourself now: I WILL NEVER LET MY DOG GO FORWARD WHEN SHE IS PULLING.
+Make this promise to yourself now: I WILL NEVER WALK MY DOG ON A TIGHT LEASH.
 (Do bring her slowly to a stop, not just sudden.
 Slight exception: see the silky leash section)

 Think of it this way.
-Let's say you are a gambling addict, that you like to go out and gamble until you run out of money.
+Let’s say you are addicted to gambling, that you have a habit of gambling until you run out of money that you actually need for something else.
 As intervention, your family prevents you from gambling.
-You watch them carefully and about once a week, they aren't paying attention and you slip out for an evening of gambling and you win big.
-Are you still a gambling addict?
+You watch them carefully and about once a week, they aren’t paying attention and you slip out for an evening of gambling and you win big.
+Are you still addicted to gambling?
 Yes.
 Are you ever going to stop at this rate?
-No. In fact, I'd say your desire to gamble is probably stronger!
+No. In fact, I’d say your desire to gamble is probably stronger!